1Password/scim-examples/docker/README.md

 # Deploying 1Password SCIM Bridge using Docker

-This example describes the methods of deploying 1Password SCIM Bridge using Docker.
-The Docker Compose and Docker Swarm managers are available and deployment using each manager is described below.
+*Learn how to deploy 1Password SCIM Bridge using Docker Compose or Docker Swarm.*

 #### Table of contents